Skip to main content

 Workflow step results

 The workflowStepResults array is a log of each step in the workflow, explaining how the overall status was reached.
-Each object in this array corresponds to a step configured in your monitoring workflow (e.g. AML check, device check, transaction velocity check).
+Each object in this array corresponds to a step configured in your monitoring workflow (for example, AML check, device check, transaction velocity check).

 API stepName: The name of the specific step that was executed